futilityMethod/CTFs/OverTheWire/Leviathan/leviathan.md

 There's a hidden folder called .backup with an html doc.
 All you have to do is grep for password.

 ## level 1 -> 2
 There is a binary called check.
-When you run, it asks for a password.
-Didn't know what to do, so I did a hexdump:
+When run, it asks for a password.
+Wasn't sure what to do, so I did a hexdump:
 `hexdump -C check`
 Broken up throughout the ascii, I saw 4 words which will be familiar if you've ever seen the movie 'Hackers'.
 Combine these, and the program will execute /bin/sh.
 Lucky for me, it's running as leviathan2, so you can now see the next password.